shyams2012/Go_mini_project/README.md

 # How to run project
 *Create a database having name "mini_project" in mysql

-*Create .env file and give appropriate username and password as given in .env_example file
+*Create .env file and give appropriate username and password as shown in .env_example file

 & run below command